lyteword/kjv/james/chapter-2.md

 <sup>9</sup> But if ye have respect to persons, ye commit sin, and are convinced of the law as transgressors.

-<sup>10</sup> For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.
+<sup>10</sup> For whosoever shall keep the whole law, and yet offend in one *point*, he is guilty of all.

 <sup>11</sup> For he that said, Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, thou art become a transgressor of the law.